FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 ### 1.3.2.
 Create Variables
 > &#9888; This step is optional.

-Add these variables to make it clearer what values are used in to for-loop.
+Add these variables to make it clearer what values are used in the `For Loop`.
 This also makes maintaining the protocol easier and enables you to more easily share it with others.
 ![img_30.png](img_30.png)
 ### 1.3.3.
 Set Channels (using variables)
 Start by setting the start, stop and number of points of the `For Loop`.
 To do this either simply type the number you want into the field or you can use the variables created above to set these parameters.
 To use the variables simply right-click the field and select `Insert Variable`and then `stop`.
 Like this for example: